bseo97/Fabflix/README.md

 ---

-## Task 3: Deploy Fabflix to the K8s cluster
+## Task 3: Deploy decurb to the K8s cluster

-- Wrote `fabflix.yaml` and `ingress.yaml` to deploy Fabflix application.
+- Wrote `decurb.yaml` and `ingress.yaml` to deploy decurb application.
 - Moved MySQL database into the cluster using StatefulSet (MySQL master + slave).
 - Verified:
   - Functional login